raciat/blockchain-developer-bootcamp-final-project/README.md

 - Execute `CI=true npm test` to run all unit tests for the UI
 - Execute `npm start` to start local development server
 - Open `http://localhost:3000` to see the result, the page will ask to connect to current wallet's account in MetaMask
+- Execute some operations, MetaMask wallet will be opened automatically to sign the transaction
+  - Hint: in case of `the tx doesn't have the correct nonce` error, open MetaMask, go to *My Accounts*, then *Settings*, then *Advanced* and click on *Reset Account*

 ## How to run?